 To explain the difference between conventional versus self-ligating braces, let’s first look at the mechanics of traditional metal braces.
-These consist of small metal brackets that are attached to each tooth with a special dental bonding adhesive.
-A dental wire (called an archwire) is attached to each bracket, connecting all of the brackets together.
-Elastic rubber bands are then used to attach the archwire to the brackets.
+These are small metal brackets attached to each tooth with a special dental bonding adhesive.
+A dental wire (called an archwire) is attached to each bracket, connecting all the brackets together.
+Rubber bands are then used to attach the archwire to the brackets.

-When the archwire tension is adjusted, the WIRE puts pressure on the metal brackets attached to your teeth which cause them to move.
+When the archwire tension is adjusted, the WIRE puts pressure on the metal brackets attached to your teeth, which causes them to move.

 No Elastic Bands Needed

-With self-ligating braces, elastic rubber bands are not used.
-Because there is nothing keeping the archwire attached to the braces (metal brackets), a different type of bracket is used on the tooth.
-It’s a little bit smaller than the conventional type and has a small clip on the front that can be opened and closed by the doctor to insert or remove the archwire.
+With self-ligating braces, we don’t use rubber bands.
+Because there is nothing keeping the archwire attached to the braces (metal brackets), we use a different type of bracket on the tooth.
+It’s a bit smaller than the conventional type and has a small clip on the front that the doctor can open and close to insert or remove the archwire.

 Teeth Move Faster and More Easily

-One of the advantages to self-ligating braces is that because there’s less “friction” compared to conventional braces, the teeth are able to move faster and with less resistance.
+One advantage of self-ligating braces is that because there’s less “friction” compared to conventional braces, the teeth can move faster and with less resistance.

-With traditional metal braces, friction (or resistance) is caused by the rubber bands that are used to keep the archwire attached to the individual braces.
-Because the rubber bands are wrapped around the brackets, holding the archwire in place, the rubber bands act as a “stop,” making it a slower process for the archwire to move the brackets attached to the teeth.
+With traditional metal braces, rubber bands keep the archwire attached to the individual brackets, causing friction (resistance).
+Because these rubber bands are wrapped around the brackets, they act as a “stop,” making it a slower process for the archwire to move the brackets attached to the teeth.

 Picture a door being held open with a rubber doorstop.
 If you want to close the door, you can do it by pulling on the door, but that “stop” is going to make it more difficult.
 You’re going to have to pull harder and longer to get the door to close because the doorstop is providing resistance.
 If you remove the stop, then the door has no friction and therefore closes with ease.

 With self-ligating braces, there is no stop (rubber band) to create friction against the movement of the archwire.
-It moves the brackets (and thus, the teeth) with zero resistance so the teeth are able to move into their correct position faster and with less pressure.
+It moves the brackets (and thus, the teeth) with zero resistance, so the teeth can move into their correct position faster and with less pressure.

 Advantages of Self-Ligating Braces

-- Because there is less friction, the amount of pressure needed to move the teeth is lessened so there is less discomfort experienced by the patient
+- Because there is less friction, less pressure is needed to move the teeth, so the patient experiences less discomfort.

-- No ligatures (rubber bands) make braces less bulky which may be more comfortable for the patient
+- No ligatures (rubber bands) make braces less bulky, which may be more comfortable.

-- Smaller brackets/no elastic bands make the braces less visible because more of the tooth surface shows
+- Smaller brackets and no rubber bands make the braces less visible because more of the tooth surface shows.

 What Conditions are Treated with Self-Ligating Braces?

-Generally, self-ligating braces can be used to treat the same conditions as traditional braces including:
+Self-ligating braces can be used to treat the same conditions as traditional braces, including: